arjunbahuguna/ai4ux/README.md

 ## Process (UML diagram - flow of data across system)
 ## The Data
+The users' feedback has been sourced from Twitter & App store reviews for this prototype, but can be sourced from any social media or app platform we want.
+The text data from the tweets contain words that can trigger one of the seven prongs of our UX framework.
+By mapping the text data of the tweet to our framework, we can evaluate the UX of the product.

 ## The Analysis
+We use multiple analysis techniques from natural language processing (NLP) and supervised machine learning to do analysis on user tweets.
+Some of these techniques include:
+### 1. Sentiment analysis: Gain a measure of user satisfaction from the tweet by algorithmically measuring how positive or negative the sentiment of the tweet is.
+### 2.
+### 3.
+### 4.

 ## The Insights

 ## Impact to Society of Solution: